-Traditionally, at landfill facilities odour emissions from leachate ponds are extremely low and it is unusual that this aspect of the landfill will cause odour concerns.
-Odour from the leachate ponds could emanate from the following sources:
+Odour emissions from the leachate ponds are anticipated to be extremely low and hence, will not cause odour concerns.
+Odour from the leachate ponds will emanate from the following sources:

-- When the fresh leachate be pumped from the landfill into the pond (and only occurs during pumping); - · Directly from the leachate pond surface; and, - During forced evaporation via spray irrigation.
+- When the fresh leachate is pumped from the landfill into the pond (this only occurs during pumping); - Directly from the leachate pond surface; and, - During forced evaporation via spray irrigation.